 “Embarking on this partnership marks a major milestone for us,” says Gerard MacDonald, CEO of Engineers Canada.
 “Updating the data management system that we use will ensure that the technical side of accreditation and the Enrolment and Degrees Awarded Survey continue to meet the needs of stakeholders in engineering education long term.”

 For over 17 years, ARMATURE has helped standards-developing organizations, institutional and programmatic accreditors, and conformity-assessment bodies enhance their accreditation processes and procedures through the delivery of configurable and easy-to-use software solutions.
-In addition to Engineers Canada, they support organizations such as the American Society of Mechanical Engineers, Royal College of Physicians and Surgeons of Canada, and the American Association of Tissue Banks.
+In addition to it’s work on the engineering education program accreditation with Engineers Canada, they support organizations such as the American Society of Mechanical Engineers, Royal College of Physicians and Surgeons of Canada, and the American Association of Tissue Banks.

 “We are honored to support Engineers Canada in their Accreditation Improvement Program,” says David McTaggart, CEO of ARMATURE.
 “Our software, which is built on a next-generation technology platform, will enhance the way in which critical data is entered, collected, monitored, and managed by the Engineers Canada team and their key stakeholders.”

 “The rollout of this data management system, alongside improvements to training and stakeholder communication, will provide a streamlined data entry process while reducing the technological risks involved with the system currently in use,” says Stephanie Price, Executive Vice President, Regulatory Affairs for Engineers Canada.